-Spare embryos from your IVF treatment can be frozen , ready to be thawed and used in future cycles, depending on their quality.
+Spare good quality embryos from your fresh IVF treatment can be frozen , ready to be thawed and used in future cycles.
 Patients who want to use their previously stored embryos go through what’s called a frozen cycle.
-There are two types of frozen cycle; natural or stimulated (FET-HRT).
+There are two types of frozen cycle: natural or stimulated (FET-HRT).

-With a stimulated FET-HRT cycle, you take medication to prevent you from ovulating.
+With a stimulated FET-HRT cycle, you take medication to grow the lining of the womb and prevent you from ovulating.
 All your treatment arrangements will be made before your period starts.
-One Day 1 of your bleeding you call the clinic, and confirm that you’ll start taking medication to prepare your womb for the embryo transfer.
-You’ll have a scan on day 8-10 of your period to check the thickness of your endometrium.
+On Day 1 of your bleeding you call the clinic, and confirm that you’ll start taking medication to prepare your womb for the embryo transfer.
+You’ll have a scan on day 8-10 of your cycle to check the thickness of the lining of the womb (endometrium).
 Once it is the right thickness we can introduce further medication, start the embryo thawing process and book your transfer.

 Embryos are thawed in the laboratory and assessed as to whether they have fully survived the thawing process.
-Our embryology team will inform you of how well your embryos have survived and whether they are of a good enough quality for your transfer to go ahead.
+Our embryology team will inform you of how well your embryos have survived and if they are of good enough quality for your transfer to take place.
 Sometimes embryos do not survive the thawing process.
 If this is the case, you will be offered a follow-up appointment with one of our consultants to discuss the results and further options.

-Hopefully the embryos will then be ready to transfer the same as in a fresh cycle.
-Our frozen cycle success rates have been improving year on year and are now almost as high as our fresh cycle rates.
+Hopefully the embryos will then be ready to transfer in the same way as in a fresh cycle.
+Our frozen cycle success rates have been improving year on year and are now as high as our fresh cycle rates.

 Frozen embryos are stored in liquid nitrogen at a temperature of -196°C. This means they are held in a suspended state and do not deteriorate with time in storage.